Cloud Cost Optimization, Product

 For example you could define a tag with key: value = Schedule: work-days.
 The name work-days specifies a schedule where the instances should shut down on Friday evening and get started up on Monday morning.
 Therefore, the instances that are supposed to be covered by this schedule should be tagged with the key: value pair.
 In the example this is Schedule: work-days.

 Firstly make sure you’re signed in in your AWS account.
 The starting step is to launch the instance schedule stack in your AWS account.
-You can launch the cloud formation template by clicking on this link.
-The template launches in the US East - N. Virginia region by default, so adjust the region according to your needs.
+You can launch the cloud formation template, but keep in mind that it launches in the US East - N. Virginia region by default, so adjust the region according to your needs.
 Likewise, verify that the correct template is being used, and move to the next step.

 Instance-Scheduler-stack-Step1